How to create an instrument in maxYMiser?

 Fixed Detune: Set the detune offset here, first column is for semitone detuning and second column is for YM frequency detuning (more precise).

+Instrument Volume: Set the general volume of the instrument, this value will be subtracted from the volume values of the volume wave.
 This allows you to work with volume sequences based on full volume then set or change the general volume of the instrument here.

 For example this fade out wave: